bjornjorgensen/dapla-project/doc/jupyter-dependency-management.md

 # Python dependency management for JupyterLab projects

-It is now possible to use different packages and different versions of packages for different JupyterLab projects.
-This is achieved by creating a virtual environment for your project, and creating a new Jupyter kernel that utilizes the virtual environment.
+It is possible to use different Python packages and different versions of packages for different JupyterLab projects.
+This is achieved by creating a Python virtual environment for each project, and creating a new Jupyter kernel that utilizes the virtual environment.

 **TL;DR:**
-- Use the virtual environment tool `pipenv` for installing Python packages for each project.
-In addition to automatically creating an environment per project, `pipenv` has the benefit of automatic and explicit tracking of installed packages (+dependencies) in text files that can be version controlled using GIT.
+- Use the Python virtual environment tool `pipenv` when installing Python packages in your project folder.
+In addition to automatically creating a new environment per project, `pipenv` has the benefit of automatic and explicit tracking of installed packages (+dependencies) in text files that can be version controlled using GIT.
-- The command line tool `pipenv-kernel` can be used to generate a Jupyter kernel based on a project's virtual environment, that can be used for the project's notebook(s).
+- Use the command line tool `pipenv-kernel` to bake the project's virtual environment into a "kernel", which you then select for running the project's notebook(s).

 ## pipenv